Sun-Wed, 11:30am-10pm; Thu-Sat, 11:30am-11pm

 American Express, Discover, MasterCard, Visa

 There’s also a settled formula to the old New York chophouse, which even the greatest chefs deviate from at their peril.
 The former occupant of the Porter House space was Jean-Georges Vongerichten’s much-maligned V Steakhouse.
 At this doomed establishment, the décor resembled the lobby of a second-tier Belle Époque hotel, and steaks were served with ridiculous garnishes like candied kumquats and rhubarb ketchup.
 Mr. Lomonaco is having none of this frippery.
 At Porter House, the room is colored in familiar clubby shades of tobacco brown.
 There’s a bar area up front, where caged magnums of Cabernet are on display and groups of pink-faced corporate lieutenants cluster with their frosty cocktails under a glimmering TV tuned to the ball game.
 The dining room, designed by Jeffrey Beers (Japonais, Fiamma), is spacious, with beamy rafters and lines of starched white-topped tables looking out over Central Park.
-There’s a traditional oyster pan roast on the menu, numerous varieties of porterhouse (veal, lamb, pork, beef, even monkfish), and no kumquats or rhubarb stalks in sight.Ideal Meal
+There's plenty of seafood on the menu (clams casino, caviar), numerous varieties of porterhouse (veal, lamb, pork, beef), and no kumquats or rhubarb stalks in sight.Ideal Meal